-

 Try to use search filters to narrow down your search results.
 You can use search commands to precise your query.
 Change search sorting if the date is significant in this query.

-Yes, you can limit your scope to current board by ticking the box on the right.
+Yes, you can limit your scope to the current space by ticking the box on the right.

 Was this article helpful?